U.S. EIGHTH AIR FORCE ACTIVATED

 Aircraft of U.S. Eighth Air Force: Boeing B-17E Flying FortressAircraft of U.S. Eighth Air Force: Consolidated B-24D Liberators

-Right: “The Bottisham Four,” a famous photo showing four U.S. Army Air Forces North American P‑51 Mustang fighters from the 375th Fighter Squadron, 361st Fighter Group, from RAF Bottisham, Cambridgeshire, in flight on July 26, 1944.
+Right: “The Bottisham Four,” a famous photo showing 4 U.S. Army Air Forces North American P‑51 Mustang fighters from the 375th Fighter Squadron, 361st Fighter Group, from RAF Bottisham, Cambridgeshire, in flight on July 26, 1944.
 North American built more than 15,000 of these P‑51s.
-Powered by a Packard V‑1650‑7 liquid-cooled supercharged V‑12, 1,490‑hp engine (a license-built version of the British Rolls-Royce Merlin 66 engine), the P‑51 was armed with six .50 caliber machine guns, bombs, and rockets.
+Powered by a Packard V‑1650‑7 liquid-cooled supercharged V‑12, 1,490‑hp engine (a license-built version of the British Rolls-Royce Merlin 66 engine), the P‑51 was armed with 6 .50 caliber/12.7 mm machine guns, bombs, and rockets.
 Conceived originally as a dive bomber, the P‑51 Mustang was perhaps the finest American fighter plane of World War II.
 With an external drop tank attached to its belly, it became a long-range fighter escort.
 The Royal Air Force also flew squadrons of P‑51 long-range fighters, which along with their iconic Supermarine Spitfires provided escort for Eighth Air Force bomber formations over Europe.
-As many as 1,000 fighters accompanied upwards of 2,000 four-engine bombers on a single mission to multiple targets in the last year of the war.
+As many as 1,000 fighters accompanied upwards of 2,000 4‑engine bombers on a single mission to multiple targets in the last year of the war.

 NBC News Documentary: “Eighth Air Force—All the Fine Young Men”